uriel-salma/TICS_Project_Weather_Analysis/README.md

 # TICS_Project_Weather_Analysis
-In this repository I explain the motivation of this weather analysis  using different open databases from universities, research centers, etc. in Mexico.
+In this repository I explain the motivation of weather analysis using different open databases from universities, research centers, etc. in Mexico.
+Clime prediction is one of the most antique "physics/engineering" problems ever, because, from his conception, is practicaly impossible to solve.
+However, it is possible to approach a local prediction.
+In this project we try to make local predictions of clime evolution using real time data (Temperature, Wind Velocity, Pressure, Humidity) using [bibliography].

 ## Objectives.